 In 1999, there were about 2,700 known overdose deaths caused by opiate medications but by 2011, that number had climbed to nearly 12,000.
-The rise in opioid emergency room visits and deaths is part of what prompted the FDA to begin requiring that all manufacturers introducing opiate type pain management drugs develop a Risk Evaluation and Mitigation Strategy (REMS) to manage known or potential serious risk with a drug, including those with a potential for abuse and addiction.
+The rise in opioid emergency room visits and deaths is part of what prompted the FDA to begin requiring that all manufacturers introducing opiate-type pain management drugs develop a Risk Evaluation and Mitigation Strategy (REMS) to manage known or potential serious risks with a drug, including those with a potential for abuse and addiction.

 The Drug Enforcement Agency (DEA), in concert with the FDA has also developed guidelines regarding appropriate pain management practices to limit overprescribing.
-Many people who abuse and become addicted to oxycodone drugs like OxyContin, are not taking their own medication but obtain it from someone for whom it was prescribed with or without the patient’s knowledge.
+Many people who abuse and become addicted to oxycodone drugs like OxyContin are not taking their medication but are obtaining it from someone for whom it was prescribed with or without the patient’s knowledge.